 What makes management discipline is the fact that it satisfies the requirements and criteria that other branch of knowledge or courses called discipline, has.
 One of the conditions involves the transfer of knowledge which management is done by thinkers and scholars who spend the time to conduct research and provide information that guides practicing managers and management students undergoing management training.

 Another thing that can qualify management to be a discipline like other fields is if the knowledge is passed on to management students or wannabe managers via education or training programs.

 Management as Science

 Management is also a science.
-It involves everything used in classifying a field as science.
-For instance, science establishes cause and effect relationship between variables.
+It involves everything used in classifying afield as science.
+For instance, science establishes a cause and effect relationship between variables.
 It also takes into account, the principles that bind the variables in question.

 However, scientific principles are established via the usual scientific methods which involve testing.
 And this process includes the observation and verification done through a series of testing.